SPECIALITIES OF KENYA BIRDING TOUR: DETAILED ITINERARY

 Grey-olive Greenbul, Evergreen Forest Warbler, Red-capped Robin-Chat, Straw-tailed Whydah and Long-tailed Paradise Whydah can sometimes be found in this area and Orange Ground Thrush also occurs, although we will be very fortunate if we encounter the latter.

-Kenya: Day 8 We will spend some more time in the Taita Hills if need be this morning (that thrush can be tricky!), but otherwise we will make a few birding stops during our journey to the slopes of Mount Kenya.
+Kenya: Day 7 We will make a few birding stops during our journey to the slopes of Mount Kenya, where we will spend the night in the Embu region.
 Today, we will leave the dry thornbush and grasslands of eastern Kenya behind and ascend until we reach the well-watered uplands at the base of Mount Kenya.
 We should encounter a few new birds en route, probably including the handsome Black-chested Snake Eagle.
-We will spend the night in the Embu region.

-Kenya: Day 9 This morning we will visit an area of forest that is a known haunt for Abbott’s Starling, a little-known frugivorous East African endemic that is restricted to highland forest canopy in Kenya and northern Tanzania.
-Its tiny population is thought to be declining all over its limited range, but we do stand a good chance of being able to locate this very rare bird (which we hardly ever see in Tanzania) at this site.
+Kenya: Day 8 This morning we will visit an area of forest that is a known haunt for Abbott’s Starling, a little-known frugivorous East African endemic that is restricted to highland forest canopy in Kenya and northern Tanzania.
+Its tiny population is thought to be declining all over its limited range, but we do stand a good chance of being able to locate this very rare bird at this site.
+There is also a good chance for Olive Ibis, a difficult bird to see in spite of its large range.

-Many other species are going to be new for us in this area and these are likely to include the endemic Kikuyu White-eye and the restricted-range Olive-breasted Greenbul as well as Hartlaub’s Turaco, the beautiful Narina Trogon, Moustached Tinkerbird, Tullberg’s (or Fine-banded) Woodpecker, Northern Puffback, Tropical Boubou, Grey and Black Cuckooshrikes, White-bellied Tit, Yellow-whiskered Greenbul, Black Saw-wing, White-browed Crombec, Cinnamon Bracken Warbler, the excitable Hunter’s Cisticola, White-chinned Prinia, Yellow-breasted, Chestnut-throated and Grey Apalises, Sharpe’s Starling, Tacazze and Eastern Double-collared Sunbirds, and Thick-billed Seedeater.
-Other possibilities include African Black Duck, Eastern Grey Woodpecker, Mountain Wagtail, the interesting vepres race of the Black-lored Babbler and White-browed Robin-Chat.
+Many other species are going to be new for us in this area and these are likely to include the endemic Kikuyu White-eye and the restricted-range Olive-breasted Greenbul as well as African Black Duck, Hartlaub’s Turaco, Scarce Swift, the beautiful Narina Trogon, Moustached Tinkerbird, Tullberg’s (or Fine-banded) and Eastern Grey Woodpeckers, Mountain Wagtail,m Northern Puffback, Tropical Boubou, Grey and Black Cuckooshrikes, White-bellied Tit, Yellow-whiskered Greenbul, Black Saw-wing, White-browed Crombec, Cinnamon Bracken Warbler, the excitable Hunter’s Cisticola, White-chinned Prinia, Yellow-breasted, Chestnut-throated and Grey Apalises, Rüppell’s Robin-Chat, Sharpe’s Starling, Tacazze and Eastern Double-collared Sunbirds, and Thick-billed Seedeater.

-Other species to look for include Dusky Turtle Dove, Cape Wagtail, Cape Robin-Chat, Abyssinian (or Mountain) Thrush, Singing Cisticola, Mountain Yellow Warbler, African Dusky Flycatcher, Northern Pied Babbler, Spectacled and Holub’s Golden Weavers, Red-collared Widowbird, Kandt’s Waxbill and African Citril.
-Uncommon possibilities include Rufous-breasted Sparrowhawk, Scarce Swift, Abyssinian Ground Thrush and Slender-billed Starling.
+Other species to look for include Dusky Turtle Dove, Cape Wagtail, Cape Robin-Chat, Abyssinian (or Mountain) Thrush, Singing Cisticola, Mountain Yellow Warbler, African Dusky Flycatcher, Northern Pied Babbler, Spectacled and Holub’s Golden Weavers, Red-cowled Widowbird, Kandt’s Waxbill and African Citril.
+Uncommon possibilities include Rufous-breasted Sparrowhawk, Abyssinian Ground Thrush and Slender-billed Starling.

 During our exploration of the impressive and far less visited Shaba NationalReserve, we will head out early to a lava plain that is home to the endemic Williams’s Lark, a species we see on no other Birdquest tour.
 We will take an armed park ranger with us so that we can walk over the open plains made up of loose lava boulders in search of this great rarity.
 (The ranger is insisted on by the reserve authorities, just in case of potentially dangerous wild mammals, but we have never had any such encounter.)